aocg-ucm/diffractio/docs/source/tutorial/algorithms/tutorial.rst

 - Feit, M. D., and Fleck, J. A. (1978).
 Light propagation in graded-index optical fibers.

-Propation of light in volumetric elements, provided that the spatial variations in the refraction index are small.
+Propation of light in volumetric elements, provided that the spatial variations in the refractive index are small.
 It allows graded index structures.
 It presents a complexity of O(n) in the two-dimensional and O(n2) in the three-dimensional case.
 Computed according to split-step propagation scheme.

 **Wave Propagation Method (WPM)**